ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 Mortality
 ---------

-Now that we have population generation and aging working, the next step is introducing mortality into our simulation.
+Now that we have demonstrated that population generation and aging works, let's investigate the Mortality component.
+Note that Mortality is a so-called "sub-component" of the BasePopulation component and comes for free when we request BasePopulation via the model specification; there is no need to add Mortality separately.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/mortality.py
    :caption: **File**: :file:`~/code/vivarium/examples/disease_model/mortality.py`